Proof of Financial Responsibility & Penalties

 To ensure drivers continue to meet the Financial Responsibility requirements, Oklahoma requires insurance companies to notify the Department of Public Safety if the person's insurance is canceled within 180 days from the beginning date of a new policy.
 The Department of Public Safety will then contact the person or the owner of the canceled policy for proof of insurance at your address on file giving thirty (30) days to contact the Department of Public Safety and verify that you have valid insurance coverage.

-By December 31, 2008, all insurers writing automobile liability coverage in Oklahoma will be required to report to the Department of Public Safety whether a vehicle is in compliance with Oklahoma's compulsory liability insurance law via an online insurance verification system.
+All insurers writing automobile liability coverage in Oklahoma are required to report to the Department of Public Safety whether a vehicle is in compliance with Oklahoma's compulsory liability insurance law via an online insurance verification system.

 Failure to maintain proper insurance could lead to the suspension of your license and vehicle registration.
 You may face a fine of up to $350, thirty (30) days in jail, or both.